typo3-themes/theme_bootstrap4/Resources/Public/Contrib/Bootstrap/docs/getting-started/browsers-devices.md

 ## Sticky `:hover`/`:focus` on mobile
 Even though real hovering isn't possible on most touchscreens, most mobile browsers emulate hovering support and make `:hover` "sticky".
 In other words, `:hover` styles start applying after tapping an element and only stop applying after the user taps some other element.
 On mobile-first sites, this behavior is normally undesirable.

 Bootstrap includes a workaround for this, although it is disabled by default.
-By setting `$use-hover-media-query` to `true` when compiling from Sass, Bootstrap will use [mq4-hover-shim](https://github.com/twbs/mq4-hover-shim) to disable `:hover` styles in browsers that emulate hovering, thus preventing sticky `:hover` styles.
+By setting `$enable-hover-media-query` to `true` when compiling from Sass, Bootstrap will use [mq4-hover-shim](https://github.com/twbs/mq4-hover-shim) to disable `:hover` styles in browsers that emulate hovering, thus preventing sticky `:hover` styles.
 There are some caveats to this workaround; see the shim's documentation for details.

 ## Printing